YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 :
    2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 :
    2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 : 2 :
-   GTM>
+   YDB>

 Remember that Unicode only provides a character encoding.
 The ordering of strings encoded in UTF-8 may not be linguistically or culturally correct for your language.
 For example, Chinese names may be encoded in UTF-8 using characters in either the simplified or the traditional Chinese script, but the linguistically and culturally appropriate ordering of names (for example in the Beijing phone book) is the order in pinyin, which uses the Latin script.
-In order to use GT.M to store strings in the correct order, there may be an additional requirement to provide a collation module.
+In order to use YottaDB/GT.M to store strings in the correct order, there may be an additional requirement to provide a collation module.

 -------------------
 Database Encryption
 -------------------

-Before proceeding with this exercise, it is important to understand the limitations and architecture of GT.M database encryption: **GT.M itself includes no cryptographic software whatsoever and performs no encryption** – it has a plug-in architecture with a reference plug-in that interfaces with GPG (GNU Privacy Guard) and OpenSSL.
+Before proceeding with this exercise, it is important to understand the limitations and architecture of YottaDB/GT.M database encryption: **YottaDB/GT.M itself includes no cryptographic software whatsoever and performs no encryption** – it has a plug-in architecture with a reference plug-in that interfaces with GPG (GNU Privacy Guard) and OpenSSL.
 Remember also that key management & distribution is a much harder problem than database encryption itself.

-The exercise below illustrates the reference implementation and GPG more than it does GT.M's capabilities.
+The exercise below illustrates the reference implementation and GPG more than it does YottaDB/GT.M's capabilities.
 Much of the exercises here are scripted with the reference plugin – we go through them here in detail so that you can understand what happens under the covers.
 Remember that there are actually three layers of encryption, required in order to manage & distribute keys securely:

 - The data in the database is encrypted using a symmetric cipher (AES).